mlarsen229/my-ava/README.md

 # my-ava
 Source code for my-ava.net's bot creation and maintennance methods.
-Run create_config() located in app.py inserting your own config data.
+Run main.py for a standalone barebones demo (fill in keys and tokens in env).
 For avatar display, voice chat, and standard type bots, you will need your own frontend (see processing.py).
-Twitch and Discord type bots are ready to go out of the box.
+All bot types are ready to go out of the box in barebones config (text only).
 For a demo and free frontend try my-ava.net.
 Easy to plug in alternative LLMs, just replace chatbot.ask() in chatbot.py